-Claire Martin-Doyle enters her ninth season as the head coach of MIT lightweight women’s rowing program.
-In 2013-14 she guided the team to a gold medal at the prestigious Dad Vail Regatta, the third consecutive year the team medaled at the event, as well as seeing her squad qualify for the IRA National Championship.
-Other highlights for the season were a first-place finish in the Petite Final at the IRA National Championships and a final national ranking of seventh in the USRowing Collegiate Poll.
-Highlighting the program’s commitment to academic success, six members of the 2013 varsity eight earned accolades as CRCA scholar-athletes.
+Claire Martin-Doyle enters her 10th season as the head coach of MIT lightweight women’s rowing program, a program that is regularly ranked among the top-10 in the nation.
+She has guided the team to back-to-back gold medals at the prestigious Dad Vail Regatta over the past two seasons, as well as seeing her squad qualify for the IRA National Championship for the past four years.
+Highlighting the program’s commitment to academic success, 10 members of the 2015 squad earned accolades from the CRCA and IRA for their academic success.

 Martin-Doyle joined the Engineers in 2006 as novice lightweight women’s coach and was promoted to head coach in 2007.
 During her time at MIT the Engineers have had success in racing and in growing the lightweight program across the board.

 She graduated from Georgetown University in 1999, where she was a four-year rower, participant in the 1998 NCAA Women’s Rowing Championship and was a recipient of the John Carroll Spirit Award.
 Prior to rowing with the Hoyas, Martin-Doyle rowed at West Side Rowing Club and Nardin Academy in Buffalo, N.Y. where she was a member of both scholastic and national champion crews.

 Martin-Doyle earned her Master of Education degree from Temple University in 2004 with a concentration in sport and exercise psychology.
 While living in Philadelphia, she competed for the Vesper Boat Club and spent three seasons coaching Lower Merion High School.